bit-team/doc/mainwindow.rst

     If this button is grayed out you need to select a snapshot in `Timeline`_.

 |view_snapshot_log| View Snapshot Log
     View the log of the selected Snapshot.
-This is grayed out if ``Now`` is selected.

     If this button is grayed out you need to select a snapshot in `Timeline`_.